xddq/nodejs-typescript-modern-starter/README.md

   only invoked by the CI/CD pipeline.
 - `yarn start` -> Runs the code.
 This only works if the code was bundled before ;).
 - `yarn test` -> Tests your codebase.
-Basic tests are created for both major approaches of putting tests beside the source code as well as putting tests in a seperate folder.
+Basic tests are created for both major common approaches of putting tests beside the source code as well as putting tests in a separate folder.
+  - You can inspect the code coverage in depth by running `npx http-server ./coverage/lcov-report` and then browsing http://localhost:8080.

 ## Debugging